top of page

 The editor does NOT teach the lesson.

-They simply mark errors so the student can make corrections.
+They simply mark errors so the student can make corrections independently.

-This step is essential to the method and one of the main reasons students make consistent progress.
+This step is essential to the method and helps students make steady, consistent progress.

 Choose a Class